Sergeytata/FGSM-pytorch/README.md

 model_inference.py - ImageNet-1k-val benchmarking.

 ## Results

-I use resnet18, resnet50, and ConvNeXt Tiny models to benchmark the adversarial transformation on ImageNet-1k-val dataset with epsilon set to 0.05.
+I use resnet18, resnet50, and ConvNeXt Tiny models to benchmark untargeted and targeted the adversarial attacks on ImageNet-1k-val dataset.

+### Untargeted
+steps = 1 \
+beta = 1.0 \
+epsilon = 0.05

 Additionally, I explore extrapolation of resnet18 as an FGSM model to measure the effectiveness of the method on other unknown models from the same family and not.
 The results are shown in the table below:

 |      Experiment \ Model      | ResNet18 | ResNet50 | ConvNeXt Tiny |
 |------------------------------|----------|----------|---------------|